-During the year the charity received funding to support the use of a stair climber to aid those passengers who would otherwise be housebound.
+This fund supports the use of a stair climber to aid those passengers who would otherwise be housebound.

 Designated funds:

 Vehicle fund

 In 2015/16 the charity designated £150,000 towards the purchase of two new Dial-A-ride vehicles and one new Dial-A-bus vehicle.
 In 2018 the charity received a legacy of £210,000 from a former service user.
 In 2020 the charity decided to designate this legacy, together with further funds towards the cost of acquiring new vehicles.